Olympics-Crosscountry-Norway's Johannes Klaebo

 * He became the first cross-country skier to win all six events at the 2025 World Championships on home snow in Trondheim.
 The programme was expanded from five events to six in 2001 for men.

-* Sunday's gold helped Klaebo surpass his compatriots -- fellow cross-country skiers Marit Bjoergen and Bjorn Daehlie and biathlete Ole Einar Bjoerndalen -- who have eight Winter Olympics titles.
+* A gold in the team relay at the Milano Cortina Games saw Klaebo surpass compatriots Marit Bjoergen, Bjorn Daehlie and Ole Einar Bjoerndalen as the most prolific gold medal winner in the history of the Winter Olympics with nine.

+* He went on to win two more golds in Italy, his last in the 50km classic on Saturday making him the first athlete to win six titles at a single Winter Olympics.
 REUTERS